Stanford-NavLab/decor/gpu_plan.md

     • [x] Implement torch-side `update_corr_one_flip` and `apply_flip_inplace` helpers that mirror the CPU packed-layout updates exactly and add parity tests to guard future refactors.
     • Stage 3 (incremental updates and optimizer loop)
     • Implement the update_corr_one_flip and per-row delta refresh kernels.
-    • Extend AdaptiveKGreedyCodeOptimizer to call the GPU helpers while keeping a CPU fallback path for debugging.
+    • [~] Extend AdaptiveKGreedyCodeOptimizer to call the GPU helpers while keeping a CPU fallback path for debugging.
+(2025-10-12: Greedy and TopK variants now read `delta_tensor`, so the adaptive strategy keeps flips on device when `use_gpu=True`.)
     • Measure end-to-end behaviour, add mixed-device regression tests, and document troubleshooting steps (dtype mismatches, device sync costs).
     • Promote the new torch helpers into the optimiser loop so flips stay on device without rebuilding correlation caches from NumPy.